 Criticize Your Agents

-As a call center manager, you need to ensure your staff do the right thing.
+As a call center manager, you need to ensure your staff does the right thing.
 However, focusing solely on this is not going to inspire your staff to work hard for you.

 Don’t use phrases like: “Why can’t you…?” or “How many times have I told you to or do not?”